 Just remember to include the following in their planned activities:

-- The Orchid House and Botanical gardens – a very popular place in Estepona, the garden covers an area of 13,000 m² and has more than 5,000 plants.
-Here you can walk among the original vertical gardens, lakes and a high waterfall with pools.
-In addition, the garden contains the largest selection of orchids in Europe, with over 1,300 types of flowers;
+Here, you can walk among the original vertical gardens, lakes, and a high waterfall with pools.
+In addition, the garden contains the largest selection of orchids in Europe, with over 1,300 types of flowers.

-- Park “Los Pedragales” – it is located in a mountainous area, covers an area of about 30 hectares, and is located at an altitude of 250 metres above sea level, an ideal place for family holidays, hiking or horseback riding.
+Park “Los Pedragales” – located in a mountainous area, covers an area of about 30 hectares and is located at an altitude of 250 meters above sea level, an ideal place for family holidays, hiking, or horseback riding.

 How safe is Estepona?

 Nevertheless, cases of petty theft are not uncommon.
-However, this is not a cause for panic and to distrust town security; you just need to consider the usual precautions.
+However, this is not a cause for panic and distrust of town security; you just need to consider the usual precautions.

-There are 3 types of police in Andalusia, but despite the different competencies, representatives of any of these law enforcement agencies are responsible for the safety of citizens and tourists.
+There are three types of police in Andalusia, but despite the different competencies, representatives of any of these law enforcement agencies are responsible for the safety of citizens and tourists.

-In addition, almost all houses and residential complexes are equipped with security systems, video surveillance or a 24-hour security service to ensure a high level of security for their residents.
+In addition, almost all houses and residential complexes are equipped with security systems, video surveillance, or 24-hour security service to ensure a high level of security for their residents.